 Under these limited circumstances, a defendant whose codefendant exceeds the scope of the original plan is exonerated from any punishment imposed as a result of the independent act.
 Where, however, the defendant was a willing participant in the underlying felony and the harm resulted from forces which they set in motion, no independent act instruction is appropriate.
 See Ray v.
 State, 755 So.
 2d 604, 609 (Fla.
 2000)(citations omitted).

-At the Sammis Law Firm, our attorneys strive to stay abreast of any changes under Florida law to possible criminal defense that can be used in a motion to dismiss, motion to suppress or at trial.
+At Sammis Law Firm, our attorneys strive to stay abreast of any changes under Florida law to possible criminal defense that can be used in a motion to dismiss, motion to suppress, or at trial.
 Visit our information center on other possible criminal defenses available under Florida law.

 This article was last updated on Friday, July 29, 2022.